andob/ActivityResultEventBus/README.md

 ### Permission asker

-From version 1.1.4 and on, you can use this library to ask for permissions:
+From version 1.1.5 on, you can use this library to ask for permissions:

 ```kotlin
 PermissionAskerActivity.ask(it.context, android.Manifest.permission.CAMERA)